PilzDE/Pilz_PSENrd3.1_live_and_IndustrialPI_4/README.md

 The basic procedure for successful basic configuration is shown here step-by-step, mostly using command lines.
 The operating system used is Debain GNU/Linux 12.<br/>

 > [!IMPORTANT]
-> This document only describes the procedure for using the IndustrialPI 4 (A1000003) and PSENrd 3.1 (XXX) and does not constitute technical documentation on the general use of the operating system Linux and Python.
+> This document only describes the procedure for using the IndustrialPI 4 (A1000003) and PSENrd 3.1 (6B000017) and does not constitute technical documentation on the general use of the operating system Linux and the program language Python.
+The operating system and the programming language are basic requirements for this application.

 ## 4. Application description

-The example here shows people counting to determine whether one or more people are present in a monitored area. br/>
+The example here shows people counting to determine whether one or more people are present in a monitored area.<br/>

 There are several requirements for the realization of this application:<br/>